-If you want to be better at writing, one very tool you’ll need is reading other people’s work.
+If you want to be better at writing, one tool you’ll need is reading other people’s work.

 If you’re not reading other people’s work regularly and staying updated with your industry trend, there is no way you can keep blogging consistently.

 You have to be a good reader.

-Reading, in general, is one of the best weapons to improve self-education and for personal growth.
+Reading, in general, is one of the best weapons to improve self-education and personal growth.

 The more you read other relevant work outside of your own, the more you’re familiar and competent with what you’re doing.

 Let’s take, for instance.

 When I started my blog some years back, I hardly know what to write, nor do I know how to develop content ideas.

-But as I started blog hopping and reading other blogger’s blogs, my industry knowledge improved.
-I started gaining valuable experience about what I’m doing.
+But as I started blog hopping and reading other bloggers’ blogs, my industry knowledge improved.
+I started gaining valuable experience in what I’m doing.

 Writing became more of an art.
-Words started coming from within rather than spying on what other bloggers had beat to death.
+Words started coming from within rather than spying on what other bloggers had beaten to death.

 But just reading is not going to be enough.
-You’ll need to do it in an organized way, so you get the best of your reading time.
+You’ll need to do it in an organized way, so you get the best out of your reading time.

 - Set aside the time for your reading.